hbc/NGS_Data_Analysis_Course/lessons/09_DE_analysis.md

 	cut -f1,6 DEresults_sig_table.txt > Mov10_sig_genelist.txt

-Since the list we have is generated from analaysis on a small subset of chromsome 1, using these genes as input to downstream tools will not provide any meaningful results.
+Since the list we have is generated from analaysis on a small subset of chromosome 1, using these genes as input to downstream tools will not provide any meaningful results.
 As such, **we have generated a list using the full dataset for these samples and can be downloaded to your laptop via [this link](../genelist_edgeR_Mov10oe_1.0FC.txt).** From the full dataset analysis, 453 genes were identified as significant if they had an FDR < 0.05 _and_ a log fold change > 1.

 #### gProfiler